deepsense-ai/seahorse/docs/server_mode.md

 {% highlight YAML %}
 services:
   ...
+  authorization:
+    ...
+    environment:
+      ENABLE_AUTHORIZATION: 'true'
+  ...
   proxy:
   ...
-    environment: &proxy_environment_value
+    environment:
       ...
-      ENABLE_AUTHORIZATION: "true"
+      ENABLE_AUTHORIZATION: 'true'
  ...
 {% endhighlight %}
 </div>
 </div>

-To learn more about using Seahorse in production and such features as security, additional authorization methods and custom deployment requirements, please <a target="_blank" href="http://deepsense.io/about-us/contact/#contact-form">contact us for details</a>.
+To learn more about using Seahorse in production and such features as security, additional authorization methods (LDAP, Google, etc.), more users per instance and custom deployment requirements, please <a target="_blank" href="http://deepsense.io/about-us/contact/#contact-form">contact us for details</a>.

 {% include contact_box.html %}